apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    Only available for :program:`traffic_quic`.
    If specified, TLS session data will be stored to the file, and will be used for resuming a session.

-.. ts:cv:: CONFIG proxy.config.quic.client.keylog_file STRING ""
-   :reloadable:

-   Only available for :program:`traffic_quic`.
-   If specified, key information will be stored to the file.

 .. ts:cv:: CONFIG proxy.config.quic.no_activity_timeout_in INT 30000
    :reloadable: